bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/reference/vscode.md

 > _Align your code by colon(:), assignment(=, +=, -=, \*=, /=) and arrow(=&gt; ).
 It has additional support for comma-first coding style and trailing comment._

-> _And it doesn’t require you to select what to be aligned, the extension will figure it out by itself._
+> _And it doesn't require you to select what to be aligned, the extension will figure it out by itself._

 <figure><img src="https://cdn-images-1.medium.com/max/800/0*5maDjvvH57MAks1l.gif" class="graf-image" /></figure>### <a href="https://marketplace.visualstudio.com/items?itemName=formulahendry.auto-close-tag" class="markup--anchor markup--h3-anchor">Auto Close Tag</a>